sgsbucket/animan-doc/docs/animan/member_preference.md

 ## Request Account Change

 :::info
-- Location: (page) Profile
+Location: Profile
 :::

-A User can change the email address associated with their account.
-Can only login with Google, Apple, Facebook, or Twitter accounts so the new email must be associated with one of those accounts.
+A user can change the email address associated with their account.
+However, users can still only login with Google, Apple, Facebook, or Twitter accounts, so the new email must be associated with one of those accounts.

 <Screenshot image="/screenshot/profile_user.png">
     <ScreenshotMark x="78.5%" y="20%" width="22%" height="14%" textPosition="bottom" borderRadius="10px">